velezd/permian/doc/index.rst

-.. rtt-pipeline documentation master file, created by sphinx-quickstart on Fri Jun 26 08:40:52 2020.
+.. permian documentation master file, created by sphinx-quickstart on Fri Jun 26 08:40:52 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-RTT-Pipeline documentation
+Permian documentation
 ==========================

 Usage